We Are

 If you’re a parent supporting a child who trains hard, feels deeply, and maybe wrestles quietly (or loudly!) with challenges you can't always see, you’re not alone.
 At The Balanced Athlete, you’ll find reflections and resources to help you walk alongside your young athlete—with strength, empathy, and hope.

 This space is also for you.
-Throughout my career as a pediatrician and coach of youth athletes, I’ve had the privilege of working closely with teenagers, and I understand how overwhelming it can feel to navigate mental health challenges during these years—especially while pushing yourself as an athlete.
+Throughout my career as a pediatrician and coach of youth athletes, I’ve had the privilege of working closely with teenagers, and I understand how overwhelming it can feel to navigate mental health challenges during these years—especially while pushing yourself as an athlete, while also potentially studying for school or entering the early stages of your career.

-Many of my posts on The Balanced Athlete are written with you in mind.
+Many of my posts on The Balanced Athlete are written toward you.
 You’ll find reflections, strategies, and tools to help you move forward—both in your sport and in your life.
 You’re not alone.
 And you don’t have to figure it all out by yourself.
+If you’re interested in getting some performance coaching to help you on your journey click this link for more information.

 For Coaches, Loved Ones, and Supporters